kaustubhduddala/Resample2/README.md

 └── README.md               # This file
 ```

-As of this version, no production UI or business logic has been added to `src/`.

 ## Contributing / Development Notes

-- **Primary goal right now** is to flesh out `src/main.ts`, `src/preload.ts`, and the React
+- **Primary goal right now** is to flesh out and optimize the stem separation so it can ideally
-  renderer (for example, `src/App.tsx`) while keeping the build pipeline working across platforms.
+  be done in minutes, while optimizing for different platforms.
 - Please avoid claiming fully‑functional AI separation features in documentation or marketing
   until they are actually wired into this repository.
 - If/when audio‑separation engines (for example, `audio-separator`, UVR, PyTorch models) are